Interpreting the strong clustering of ultra-diffuse galaxies by halo spin bias: Discussion

-In hydrodynamic simulations, although current simulations are powerful enough to reproduce basic properties (e.g., mass and size distributions) of dwarf galaxies \citep[e.g.][]{Sales2022BaryonicSolutionsChallenges}, they usually assume different formation scenarios.
-These include the halo spin scenario \citep[IllustrisTNG and Auriga;][]{liaoUltradiffuseGalaxiesAuriga2019,benavidesOriginEvolutionUltradiffuse2023}, the galactic fountain model \citep{Zheng2025UltradiffuseGalaxies}, major mergers \citep{wrightFormationIsolatedUltradiffuse2021}, and stellar feedback-driven outflows \citep{dicintioNIHAOXIFormation2017,chanOriginUltraDiffuse2018,martinFormationEvolutionLowsurfacebrightness2019,Freundlich2020ModelCore}.
-The TNG50 and Auriga simulations, which support the halo spin scenario, show a strong correlation between halo spin and gas spin \citep{Yanggalaxysizehalospin2023,liangConnectionGalaxyMorphology2024}, whereas other simulations show weak or no correlation \citep{Desmond2017GalaxyhaloEAGLE, jiangDarkmatterHaloSpin2019,Yanggalaxysizehalospin2023}.
-Undoubtedly, the transfer of angular momentum from the dark matter halo to the gas is crucial for galaxy formation and is sensitive to the outflow by feedback and the recycled gas fraction \citep{Ublerfeedback2014,AgertzFeedbackongalaxy2016,zjupaAngularMomentumProperties2017,Yang2024ApostleaurigaEffects}.
-These processes vary across simulations, leading to different relationships between halo spin and gas spin.
-Moreover, the relationship depends on the definition of halo spin adopted in the simulation.
-Our results provide a strong constraint on the relationship between halo spin and gas spin for dwarf galaxies, which could, in turn, be used to constrain feedback efficiency or the fraction of recycled gas in hydrodynamic simulations.
+In hydrodynamic simulations, although current simulations are powerful enough to reproduce basic properties (e.g., mass and size distributions) of dwarf galaxies \citep[e.g.][]{Sales2022BaryonicSolutionsChallenges}, the formation scenarios considered are often diverse.
+These include the halo spin scenario \citep[IllustrisTNG and Auriga;][]{liaoUltradiffuseGalaxiesAuriga2019,benavidesOriginEvolutionUltradiffuse2023}, the galactic fountain model \citep{Zheng2025UltradiffuseGalaxies}, and models based on major mergers \citep{wrightFormationIsolatedUltradiffuse2021} and stellar feedback-driven outflows \citep{dicintioNIHAOXIFormation2017,chanOriginUltraDiffuse2018,martinFormationEvolutionLowsurfacebrightness2019,Freundlich2020ModelCore}.
+The TNG50 and Auriga simulations, which support the halo spin scenario, show a strong correlation between halo spin and gas spin \citep{Yanggalaxysizehalospin2023,liangConnectionGalaxyMorphology2024}, while other simulations show weak or no correlation \citep{Desmond2017GalaxyhaloEAGLE, jiangDarkmatterHaloSpin2019,Yanggalaxysizehalospin2023}.
+All these indicate that the transfer of angular momentum from the dark matter halo to the gas is different across simulations, presumably because such transfer is sensitive to the treatment of feedback-driven outflows and the recycled gas fraction \citep{Ublerfeedback2014,AgertzFeedbackongalaxy2016,zjupaAngularMomentumProperties2017,Yang2024ApostleaurigaEffects} and the emergent outcomes of the different treatments for sub-grid processes are different.
+Regarding this point, our results may provide some insight into the relationship between halo spin and gas spin for dwarf galaxies and help constrain the sub-grid implementations in simulations.

 Furthermore, the connection between galaxy size and halo spin offers a unique opportunity to measure halo spin bias observationally.
 As UDGs in our model are associated with high-spin halos, their "unexpected" clustering—as reported in \citetalias{Zhang2025UnexpectedClustering}—serves as a potential proxy for the secondary bias of halos.
 Dwarf galaxies are ideal candidates for such a study because they are less susceptible to halo mass estimation errors and exhibit more pronounced secondary bias effects than massive systems.
 By using galaxy size as a reliable proxy for halo spin ($\lambda_{\rm a}$), we can bridge the gap between theoretical predictions of assembly bias and large-scale structure observations.